swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

 Each path parameter must be substituted with an actual value when the client makes an API call.

 In Swagger, a path parameter is defined using `in: path` and other attributes as necessary.
 The parameter name must be the same as specified in the path.
-Also remember to add `required: true`, because path parameters are always required.
+Also, remember to add `required: true`, because path parameters are always required.

 Here is an example for `GET /users/{id}`: